OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

 <tr class="even">
 <td>Reconstructed</td>
 <td>= 0x01</td>
-<td><p>Internal flag to indicated if these data are reconstructed data.
-The usage of this flag shall mean that some components are resevred for reconstruction residuals.
+<td><p>Internal flag to indicate if these data are reconstructed data.
+The usage of this flag shall mean that some components are reserved for reconstruction residuals.
 For example if a <a href="classma_1_1_time_sequence.html">TimeSequence</a> is set to the Type Marker (predefined value included the Reconstructed flag), the given dimension should be set to 4.
 Three of them are for the coordinates and the later is for the reconstruction residuals.</p></td>
 </tr>
 <tr class="odd">
 <td>Marker</td>